SkyLined/BugId/README.md

 seconds to load and process a test case, use "--nApplicationMaxRunTime=3": if the application has not crashed after running 3 seconds, it will be terminated and no bug is reported.

+You can also modify the configuration options for `cBugId` itself, as specified in the `dxBugIdConfig.py` file for that project.
+These settings can also be used as the `option name` if they are prefixed with `cBugId.`; see that file for a complete list of options.
+For instance:

+    --cBugId.sCdbBinaryPath_x86="path\to\cdb.exe"

+Tell BugId to use a cdb.exe binary from a specific location.

 cBugId.py
 ---------